team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors async function takes an image path and options as inputs.
-It uses the Jimp library to read the image from the provided path.
-It then iterates through every pixel in the image, extracts the red, green, blue and alpha values from each one, converts those values to a numeric color integer if the pixel isn't fully transparent, and adds each unique color integer to a Set.
-This Set will only contain unique color values.
-The function returns an array containing all the unique color integer values found in the image.
+The getUniqueColors function takes in an imagePath pointing to an image file and an options object.
+It uses the Jimp library to read the image and then scans through every pixel in the image.

+For each pixel, it extracts the red, green, blue and alpha color values.
+If the alpha value is not 0 (i.e. not fully transparent), it converts the color values into an integer representation using Jimp's rgbaToInt method.

+It adds each unique color integer into a Set, which only allows unique values to be inserted.
+Finally, it converts the Set into an Array and returns an array containing the unique colors found in the image.

+So in summary, it analyzes an input image and returns an array containing the unique colors present in that image.

 # undefined index.js
 ## Imported Code Object